nahrwl/narwhal-jekyll-theme/README.md

 --

-### Enabling Excerpts on the Home Page
+### Enabling Excerpts in the Posts List

-To display post-excerpts on the Home Page, simply add the following to your `_config.yml`:
+To display post-excerpts on posts.html and wherever else posts-list.html is included, simply add the following to your `_config.yml`:

 ```yaml
 show_excerpts: true